Zion Nybeck

-Zion Nybeck (born 12 May 2002) is a Swedish professional ice hockey winger currently playing for AIK of the HockeyAllsvenskan (Allsv).
+Zion Nybeck (born 12 May 2002) is a Swedish professional ice hockey winger currently playing for Linköping HC of the Swedish Hockey League (SHL).
 Nybeck was drafted in the fourth round, 115th overall, by the Carolina Hurricanes in the 2020 NHL Entry Draft.

 Playing career

 Nybeck made his Swedish Hockey League (SHL) debut with HV71 during the 2019–20 season.

-After helping HV71 return to the SHL after one season in the HockeyAllsvenskan in 2021–22, Nybeck left HV71 to remain in the Allsvenskan in signing a one-year contract with AIK on 9 May 2022.
+After helping HV71 return to the SHL after one season in the HockeyAllsvenskan in 2021–22, Nybeck left HV71 to remain in the Allsvenskan in signing a one-year contract with AIK IF on 9 May 2022.

+Nybeck played a lone season with IK Oskarshamn before returning to the SHL in securing a two-year contract with Linköping HC on 2 April 2025.